TwilightZebby/MooBot/README.md

 Sadly, though, this Settings Page is only viewable on Desktop and Web Browser versions of Discord, not Mobile App versions.

-Furthermore, some of these Commands, such as `/lockemoji`, have default Permission requirements set - meaning that they won't be viewable or usable in the Command Pickers unless you have the relevant Permission (or are Server Owner, or have Admin Permission).
+Furthermore, some of these Commands, such as `/lockemoji`, have default Permission requirements set - meaning that they won't be viewable or usable in the Command Pickers unless you have the relevant Permission (or are Server Owner, or have Admin Permission); unless an override has been set on the Command itself by the Server's Admins/Owner.

 ### Context Commands & Where to Find Them
 By now, most Users are aware of Slash Commands (`/boop` for example) and how to use them - but not many are aware of Context Commands.
 Hence, this section here to explain where they are!